dudekowsky/guitardocs/master_of_puppets.md

 The way Hetfield picks, is just standard folkstyle strumming, which follows 2 simple rules: Downpick 8ths, Alternate Pick 16ths.
 It is a myth that he always downpicks.
 He just follows the handbook and we will see shortly that even the MoP rhythm section has got alternate picking in them.
 Just do it like him.
 Just follow the rules.
 Just __Obey Your Master__

+## Fret it like Hetfield
+Well, for the chorus you are gonna find out pretty fast that Metallica plays power chords with index finger and pinky, and so should you if want to be cool.
+But do as you like and you will easily see where you fail with the traditional "index, ringfinger, pinky" power chord.

 ## Forearm Veins that Pump with Fear
 Let's talk about picking technique.
 Troy Grady, the creator of the "Cracking the Code" series is the person I attribute with even coming up with a proper language of talking about them, so this whole ReadMe is just a humble extension of his astonishing work.